-The much anticipated Burj Dubai, the tallest building in the world is all set to open today.
-The final height of the Burj Dubai – Arabic for Dubai Tower however, remained a closely guarded secret on the eve of its opening, though developers told newspapers it is 818 meters.
-The record setting building which is touted to be the world’s tallest building boasts the most storey’s and highest occupied floor of any building in the world.
+The much anticipated Burj Dubai, the tallest building in the world, is all set to open today.
+The final height of the Burj Dubai – Arabic for Dubai Tower, however, remained a closely guarded secret on the eve of its opening, though developers told newspapers it is 818 meters.
+The record-setting building, which is touted to be the world’s tallest building, boasts the most story’s highest occupied floor of any building in the world.
 Its observation deck – on floor 124 – also sets a record.
 The construction for this ambitious project began in 2004.
 The finished building now boasts of more than 160 floors!
 Besides luxury apartments and offices, the Burj will be home to a hotel designed by Giorgio Armani.
 The luxurious residences scale up to 108 floors while the offices are above that.
-To eat, you can visit the restaurant on the 122nd floor and to exercise, you can use the gym on the 123rd floor.
+To eat, you can visit the restaurant on the 122nd floor and to exercise; you can use the gym on the 123rd floor.
 What is more, the Burj intends to host the world’s highest nightclub, 20 floors higher than the gym.

-Burj Dubai, the world’s tallest building was inaugurated and renamed Burj Khalifa after the ruler of UAE.
-At 2717 feet (828 meters) tall, the incredibly illuminated glass-and-metal tower sparkled with the a magnificent fireworks display.
+Burj Dubai, the world’s tallest building, was inaugurated and renamed Burj Khalifa after the ruler of UAE.
+At 2717 feet (828 meters) tall, the incredibly illuminated glass-and-metal tower sparkled with a magnificent fireworks display.
 Watch the video after the jump.